igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited.md

 ![GitHub Actions Main View](/img/content/article/campsite-booking-api-revisited/github-actions-main-view.png)

 #### Pull Request
 This is an automatic workflow that starts whenever a new pull request is made to the master branch.
 It contains two jobs: Unit & Integration Tests and SonarCloud Scan.
-The SonanCloud Scan job is dependent on the successful completion of the Unit & Integration Tests job.
+The SonarCloud Scan job is dependent on the successful completion of the Unit & Integration Tests job.
 ```yaml
 name: Build on Pull Request